roohidalal/roohidalal.github.io/_pages/teaching.md

 effect is important to model in cluster lensing studies, and can also impact our studies of Brightest Cluster Galaxies, and Jupiter is making important contributions to our understanding of these effects!

-## Savannah Pobre - Understanding tests of Brightest Cluster Galaxy "specialness"
+### Savannah Pobre - Understanding tests of Brightest Cluster Galaxy "specialness"
 As a participant in the 2021 Princeton Undergraduate Summer Research Program, and for her Junior Paper, Savannah looked at tests we can use to ascertain whether Brightest Cluster Galaxies are consistent with being drawn from the luminosity distribution of other galaxies in the cluster, or whether they have their own "special" distribution.
 Savannah examined one particular test of BCG specialness, the Tremaine-Richstone (TR) statistics, to understand why there are cases in which the two statistics can suggest different conclusions about BCG specialness, and which of the two statistics is more reliable in these situations.
-She used simlulations of galaxy clusters with known luminosity distributions and BCG properties to find that the first TR statistic is more reliable than the second, which will be important for future studies of BCG properties to keep in mind!
+She used simulations of galaxy clusters with known luminosity distributions and BCG properties to find that the first TR statistic is more reliable than the second, which will be important for future studies of BCG properties to keep in mind!